ciankehoe/ip-calculator/README.md

 - Thorough unit tests (pyunit)
 - Calculating subnets for Class A addresses (also Class B).
 - Supernetting Class B addresses.

-One final comment I want to make is with regards to subnetting Class B addresses.
-The only issue I ran into pertained to Class B addresses where the subnet mask went into the extra octet (i.e non-default subnet mask for Class B).
-Essentially, whether Class B addresses can be subnet to numbers higher than /24.

-In looking at your examples and methods, my first attempt resulted in a single (somewhat elegant) general case that worked for all Classes.
-However, upon further research and discussion, different results and a different method appeared to be the convention for this 'special' case.
-As such, I am still not 100% certain which output you would expect.
-(Overall, there is a high degree of discrepancy in resources online).

-You will see on ```line 210``` of **ip_calculator.py** that I have a check for whether a class_b flag has been set.
-This check, and the flag are in place assuming the latter convention I came across is what you expected.
-However, if you expected results where the extra octet is not dealt with for Class B addresses and non-default Class B subnet masks, this check can easily be removed and the following code block not executed.
-Thus, the output will reflect the original method we followed.